t217145/azure-demo/terraform-azure-free-vm/README.md

 ```

 ### Adding new openVpn and open NSG port
-1. Change the value of PortNbr, Pwd and SdsName
+1. Change the value of oPortNbr and openVpnName
 ```console
 $oPortNbr=10000
 $openVpnName="myOpenVpn"